markmilner/git-dev/firstReadMe.txt

 This is first readme file for git repository.
+This part is added after the fact.